 It seems likely the reach of the agency will be restricted.

 The common core curriculum has been directly mentioned by Trump on occasion and there is no doubt about his philosophy on this issue.
-Here is a copy of a “tweet” distributed by the candidate earlier this year, he said, “I have been consistent in my opposition to Common Core.
+In a tweet distributed by the candidate earlier this year, he said, “I have been consistent in my opposition to Common Core.
 Get rid of Common Core— keep education local!”

 Common Core has been a political lightning rod for some time but it is not a federal policy.
 It is a set of standards states have adopted for what students at each grade level should be able to do.
 Many states have adopted the standards, although there will likely be less pressure to have other states do so.
 States that have adopted the standards may go their own way in the future without pressure or policies from the Education Department.